 A graduate of Melbourne University with Honours in Commerce specialising in Actuarial Studies and Finance, Peter is a regular speaker at AMSRS Professional Development Programs, and regularly publishes articles for research and marketing publications.

-Peter is on the editorial committee for the Research News monthly magazine, is a member of the AMSRS, and qualified as an Associate of the Institute of Actuaries of Australia.
+Peter is on the editorial committee for the Research News monthly magazine, a regular contributor to AMSRS publications and conferences, and qualified as an Associate of the Institute of Actuaries of Australia.

 Co-Presenters: Chris Crook

 The in-store environment is becoming more and more cut-throat, with pricing strategies pivotal to the success and failure of brands.